kojodoc/kojodoc.github.io/reference/scala.md

 An `ArrayBuffer` is useful when you want to be able to modify an existing sequece, by changing its elements, adding new elements to it, or removing elements from it.

-An `ArrayBuffer` is also a sequence, so anything you can do with a sequence (including the stuff from the previous section), you can also do with an `ArrayBuffer`.
+An `ArrayBuffer` is also a sequence, so as with `Arrays`, anything that you can do with a sequence you can also do with an `ArrayBuffer`.

 Here is some sample code for `ArrayBuffers`.